-One time rental assistance will be provided for up to \$1,200 per month.
-In Fort Bend County the average monthly rate of an apartment or rent house is approximately \$1,200 for a family of four.
+Rental assistance will be provided for up to \$1,200 per month.
+In Fort Bend County, the average monthly rate of an apartment or rent house is approximately \$1,200 for a family of four.
 It should be noted that FBCSS will pay a maximum of \$1,200 for one month's rent but could potential pay less in those cases where the lease/rental agreement stipulates a less amount.
-It is anticipated that 30 beneficiaries will request this service at a rate of \$1,200 a month for a total sum of \$36,000.
-Beneficiaries will be assisted with one time utility assistance for up to \$500.00.
+It is anticipated that 32 beneficiaries will request this service at a rate of \$1,200 a month for a total sum of \$38,400.

+Beneficiaries will be assisted with utility assistance for up to \$500.00.
 This amount will include payment of more than one utility bill if and when necessary.
-Utility bill include electricity, water and gas.
-It has been the experience of FBCSS that on average utility bills range from \$50.00 to \$250.00 per month.
+Utility bills include electricity, water and gas.
+It has been the experience of FBCSS that on average, utility bills range from \$50.00 to \$250.00 per month.
 FBCSS is requesting \$30,000 to assist beneficiaries with utility assistance.
 FBCSS will assist 60 beneficiaries with more than one utility bill for a combined assistance not to exceed \$500.

 Transportation assistance will be provided to beneficiaries in need of gas.
-In the past it has been the experience of FBCSS that a full tank of gas ranges between \$40-\$50.
-The goal is to assist 63 beneficiaries with a onetime assistance with a full tank of gas on average of \$40.16 for a sum total of \$2,530.41.
-One-time childcare assistance will be provided for up to \$1,000 for one month.
+In the past, it has been the experience of FBCSS that a full tank of gas ranges between \$40-\$50.
+The goal is to assist 39 beneficiaries with a assistance with a full tank of gas with a resulting sum total of \$1,560.
+The County's Procurement Card is utilized to purchase gas for veterans.
+A procurement card is attained through the County's Purchasing Department who then authorizes only those employees designated by the Director of Social Services to be users of the card.
+Once the Purchasing Department authorizes the use of the card the Caseworker follows the client to the gas station, pumps the gas and obtains a receipt for the purchase.

+Childcare assistance will be provided for up to \$1,000 for one month.
 This amount is based on the average cost of daycare in the Fort Bend County area.
-FBCSS intends to provide 10 beneficiaries with childcare at the rate of \$1,000 per month for one child per beneficiary.
+FBCSS intends to provide 10 beneficiaries with childcare at the rate of \$1,000 for one child per beneficiary.
 Please note that the average cost per client is merely an average and could be substantially less or more.
-The Director will practice discretion on a case by case bases, concerning any amount above the average available per client, so as to not extinguish all funds in any one situation.
-This will ensure proper stewardship of available funds, maximizing Client Services assisting as many Veterans as Possible.
+The Director will practice discretion on case by case basis, concerning any amount above the average available per client, so as to not extinguish all funds in any one situation.
+This will ensure proper stewardship of available funds, maximizing Client Services and assisting as many Veterans as possible.